adjmel/stockholm/README.md

 ## Conclusion

 This program is designed for educational purposes, providing a safe, encrypted environment to learn about encryption techniques, handling errors, and working with Linux systems.

-Do not use this program for malicious purposes.
-Ensure that you work within a controlled environment (such as a virtual machine or Docker container).

 ---

 **Note**: Replace `<your_encryption_key>` with a secure key, and ensure your system has the necessary encryption libraries for this project to work.